This expert is no longer a staff member at The Heritage Foundation.

-Drew Gonshorowski focuses his research and writing on the nation’s new health care law, including the repercussions for Medicare and Medicaid, as a research fellow in the Center for Data Analysis at The Heritage Foundation.
-He also studies economic mobility and the Austrian school of economics.
+Drew Gonshorowski focused his research and writing on the nation’s new health care law, including the repercussions for Medicare and Medicaid, as a research fellow in the Center for Data Analysis at The Heritage Foundation.
+He also studied economic mobility and the Austrian school of economics.

-Gonshorowski, who joined Heritage in 2011, holds a master’s degree in economics from Suffolk University in Boston, Mass., where he studied public choice and public finance.
+Gonshorowski joined Heritage in 2011 and holds a master’s degree in economics from Suffolk University in Boston, MA, where he studied public choice and public finance.
 He received a bachelor of science degree in economics from Hillsdale College.

-Along with a variety of analytical models, the databases allow Heritage to calculate how policy changes affect individuals and families as well as the economy.
-Gonshorowski runs and maintains the micro-simulation model.
+Along with a variety of analytical models, the databases allowed Heritage to calculate how policy changes affect individuals and families as well as the economy.
+Gonshorowski ran and maintained the micro-simulation model.